Solution- Outer Join and NULL in SQL

 That's all joins do.
 And then if you do an outer join, it also includes the outer.
 See, this is just a regular join.

 If it were a left join where it included this, then Jeff would have been output into the result set.
-So the result set of a join starts empty, and only when matches are made does it include it in the result set.
-Or if it's a case of an outer join, it also includes it even if there is no match.
+So the result set of a join starts empty, and only when matches are made does it include them.
+In the case of an outer join, it also includes rows even if there is no match.

-And there's a product ID here.
-That if I find that product ID in line items, I know it was sold.
+There's a product ID here.
+If I find that product ID in line items, I know it was sold.
 But I want to see sold or not sold.

 Give me the sold ones and the not sold.
 So I want every product, no matter what.
 When I do this, I care about products.